 If you overfeed your fish, the effects may not be apparent at first.
 It's a myth that fish will explode from eating too much, so you don't have to worry about that.
 However, there are other health concerns associated with overfeeding.

 It is possible for some fish species to develop a fatty liver disease (hepatic lipidosis).
-Overfeeding can also stress fish and cause them to suffer from fin rot.
-More often, the negative effects on the aquatic environment itself will affect the health of your fish.
+Overfeeding can also stress the fish and the negative effects on the aquatic environment itself will affect the health of your fish.

 Uneaten food will produce by-products (ammonia, nitrite, and nitrate) that can be harmful to fish.
 In the event that you do overfeed, promptly remove the uneaten food using a siphon or net.
 If you do not remove the excess food, you risk affecting the chemistry of the aquarium water.
 Nitrite and ammonia levels can rise and the oxygen and pH can drop to life-threatening levels.
 The by-products can also cloud the water, promote an algae bloom, or encourage mold or planaria to grow out of control.